How to generate an OpenAPI document with FastAPI

 Integrating Speakeasy

-Now that we have a customized OpenAPI spec, we can use Speakeasy to generate SDKs based on it.
-Let's take a look at how the information we detailed in the OpenAPI specification affects how Speakeasy generates SDKs.
+Now that we have a customized OpenAPI document, we can use Speakeasy to generate SDKs based on it.
+Let’s take a look at how the information we detailed in the OpenAPI document affects how Speakeasy generates SDKs.

 After we added our local server information, this is how it generates in the openapi.yaml